laxmankrishnamurti/React-JS/Section-03 (Under the Hood)/03 - VDOM Fibre Reconciliation/description.md

 - React Fiber is a reimplementation of the core algorithm used by React to reconcile and render components.
 - React Fiber introduces the concept of priorities for different types of updates.
 It allows React to prioritize and schedule updates based on their importance.
 - Higher-priority updates, such as user interactions, can be processed with higher priority, ensuring a more responsive user experience.

+To be more precise, React Fiber is an internal reimplementation of React's core reconciliation and rendering algorithm.
+It introduces a concurrency model for incremental rendering, enabling interruption and prioritization of tasks.
+This enhances responsiveness by breaking down work into smaller units, implementing priority scheduling, error boundaries, and improving developer tools, ultimately optimizing the user interface performance in React applications.